Grocer Loblaw to eliminate about 275 jobs

-TORONTO (Reuters) - Loblaw Co Ltd (L.TO), facing increased competition from foreign-owned and domestic retailers, is cutting about 275 jobs as part of its drive to improve operations, Canada’s largest grocer said on Wednesday.
+TORONTO, Oct 16 (Reuters) - Loblaw Co Ltd, facing increased competition from foreign-owned and domestic retailers, is cutting about 275 jobs as part of its drive to improve operations, Canada’s largest grocer said on Wednesday.

 “We are streamlining our organization to strengthen our competitive position,” said Melinda Metcalfe, director of public relations for the grocer.